Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *roleColor* - The background color to use behind the role icon

 *Return:*
-- *roleFileName* - The new roleFileName value to use or the original passed in to the hook
+- *roleFileName* - The new roleFileName value to use or the original passed into the hook
-- *groupingRole* - The new groupingRole value to use or the original passed in to the hook
+- *groupingRole* - The new groupingRole value to use or the original passed into the hook
-- *roleColor* - The new roleColor value to use or the original passed in to the hook
+- *roleColor* - The new roleColor value to use or the original passed into the hook

 *NOTE:* You must return a non-*nil* value for all of the properties or the hook results will be ignored